-We only supply packaging that is made from compostable, plant based materials and never oil based plastics.
+We supply packaging that is made from sustainable, plant based materials in place of oil derived plastics.

-PRM have developed a range of bio processing units about the same size as a large wheelie bin / skip.
-These waste disposal units break food and compostable packaging down into a soil enricher which can then be used to grow more crops or produce a supplementary biomass fuel.
+PRM have developed a range of bio processors about the same size as a large wheelie bin or skip.
+These waste disposal units break our plant-based packaging - along with food waste - down into a soil enricher which can then be used to grow more crops or produce a supplementary biomass fuel.

 When PRM tested our products they reported the decomposition as “unprecedented and beyond expectations” Even at 75% packaging waste to 25% food they found near-complete degradation after 17 hours and no packaging was readily distinguishable after 24 hours.

-What are the benefits of this closed loop system?
+What are the benefits of a bio processor?

 - No waste collection services required – everything is done onsite offering a more cost-effective, closed-loop solution.

-- No need to separate waste – compostable packaging and food waste all goes in together.
+- No need to separate waste – plant-based packaging and food waste all goes in together.

 - Depending on the waste your business produces and your premises, the end product (digestate) could be used as a fertiliser or a biomass fuel.
 It may also be sent to a biorefinery (to be turned into energy) or used in compost production.
 Even if your catering operation can’t use digestate onsite (you might not have access to a garden or other outside space), both the volume of waste and the frequency of collections required will be much reduced, further driving down costs.